germank/genova-demo/README.txt

 false otherwise
 NUM_NEIGHBOURS: the number of neighbours to extract per space (or in total for the global)
+MIN_OCCURRENCES:  number of times a word must occur in any space to be considered in the plot

 2. Run ./use_config.sh passing as the argument the desired configuration file. e.g.